 Staying on top of your work

 Let’s face it.
 New experiences will always be more interesting than homework.
 And, living away from home, you’re bound to have plenty of new things you want try out.
 There’s no way around this one — you’ll need to buckle down and work smart.
 You’re there to “study abroad” after all.
-Consider hiring an academic editor or one-on-one paper writer to help with quality control on the assignments you hand in, and take advantage of the many calendar, to-do list and planner apps out there.
+Take advantage of the many calendar, to-do list and planner apps out there like Google Calendar and Evernote.
+Your brain will thank you for it.

 Running low on cash

 Even if you’re managing your money well, you can still find yourself with less than you need.
-But before you sign up for a job, double check the rules around your student visa.
+But before you apply for a job, double check the rules around your student visa.
 Depending on which country you’re studying in, you may be restricted in the type and location of work you can take on.
-Check your campus classifieds and job boards for opportunities.
+Check campus job boards for opportunities.
 Keep an eye out for paid focus groups, surveys and human intelligence tasks.
 Finally, if you’ve got creative talents to offer, try freelancing as a side hustle.

 Disagreeing with the customs